 - Lightweight – Thin fabric, slightly heavier than the ultralightweight category, suitable for moderately cold weather conditions and high to medium-intensity activities.
 Provides good wicking capability.

 - Midweight – Thicker fabrics, suitable for very cold weather and low-intensity activity.
 Provides moderate wicking capability and offers some protection from wind.

 - Heavyweight – Very thick fabric with low wicking capacity.
 Suitable for freezing temperatures.
 Provides very low wicking capacity.
 Best suited for camping under low temperatures.

 - Carry the appropriate number and types of base layers, based on the activity level, duration and weather conditions.

 - Change your base layer as the conditions demand.
 For example, don’t wear heavyweight layers when you are navigating a particularly steep part of the hike.

 - Dry your base layers, as and when possible.
-You dry them out by wearing them while sleeping or hanging them out to dry in windy or freezing condition.
+You dry them out by wearing them while sleeping or hanging them out to dry in windy or freezing conditions.

 - Once you are back from the hike, clean and store them as specified by the manufacturer.
-Most often than not, regular laundry detergents damage these clothing and need special detergents.
+Most often than not, regular laundry detergents damage this clothing and need special detergents.

-- Silk clothing may need to be washed by hand, as washing it in the machine may lead to shrinkage, tearing and fibre damage.
+- Silk clothing may need to be washed by hand, as washing it in the machine may lead to shrinkage, tearing and fiber damage.

 - Use appropriate water temperature setting to wash.